mlees21/malaria_proj/README.md

 |                 Global |                      277 |         11% |
 | **Total**                | 4,277                    | 100%      |

-Current total spending on malaria is around US$4.3 billion per year, of which 56% comes from development assistance.
+Current (2016) total spending on malaria is around US$4.3 billion per year, of which 56% comes from development assistance.
 Focusing on in-country spending (excluding development assistance for administration and global purposes), development assistance is 47% of total malaria spending.
 For these 106 malarious countries, reliance on development assistance for malaria is higher than for the health sector as a whole (14%) or for HIV (45%).

-From the 2018 data, development assistance for malaria is made up of contributions from the US government (43%), followed by the UK government (14%), the Gates Foundation (13%), and the French government (3%).
-Eighty percent of all international malaria funding is channeled through the Global Fund, US government bilateral programs, and NGOs, which are in turn largely funded by the US government.
+From the 2018 data, development assistance for malaria is mostly made up of contributions from:
+ * the US government (43%)
+ * the UK government (14%)
+ * the Gates Foundation (13%)
+ * the French government (3%).
+Eighty percent of all international malaria funding is channeled through the Global Fund, US government bilateral programs, and NGOs, which are also largely funded by the US government.

 **Total health spending for all malarious countries**
 ![Total Spending Plot](/plots/106_countries_spending_bil.png)